August 20, 2020

 If you think your email can be considered negative, it probably will be.
 You should consider a little tweaking,

-Always personalize every email as well.
+Always personalise every email as well.
 Using a template may be easy, but it doesn’t make people feel like you care about their business.
 Make the effort to write your emails for the person they’re being sent to.
 When the world is all about Messenger, WhatsApp and Slack writing a professional email is still an important part of professional communication.
 Hunter.io have created an amazing step-by-step guide on how to write a professional email in 2021, it's well worth checking out.

 It makes all the difference in the world.